-BSc (Hons) Social Science, (Plymouth University validated), University College Jersey.
+BSc (Hons) Social Science, (University of Plymouth) validated), University College Jersey.
 Direct entry to Year 3.

-Single-honours BSc (Hons) Psychology Degree (BPS accredited) delivered at Plymouth University (direct entry to stage 2).
+Single-honours BSc (Hons) Psychology Degree (BPS accredited) delivered at University of Plymouth (direct entry to stage 2).
 This will involve a further 2 years of full-time study at Plymouth but, on successful completion, leads to a full BSc honours degree with Graduate Basis for Chartership (GBC) with the British Psychological Society (BPS) which is required for many professional psychology careers.